+- Problem: Even the relaxed problem may be hard to solve - Still NP hard to compute the optimal solution in the relaxed problem - Solution: Approximate solution can be found via hill climbing.

+Figure

-- Still NP hard to compute the optimal solution in the relaxed problem - Approximate solution can be found via hill climbing. - Figure - Visualizes state space for two problems using the ignore delete list heuristic. - Dots (states), edges (actions) and height (heuristic cost). - Hill climbing search will provide an approximate solution.
+- Visualizes state space for two problems using the ignore delete list heuristic. - Dots (states), edges (actions) and height (heuristic cost). - Lower the heuristic cost, the closer we are to the goal. - Hill climbing search will provide an approximate solution.